What is Españolandia?

 The exchange rate in Españolandia is 10 Españolandia pesos = $1.00 US dollar (or $0.10 for one peso).
 Españolandia does NOT accept credit/debit cards, pesos can only be purchased using cash.

 By registering your child for Españolandia, you grant permission for your child to be photographed or videotaped by Brigham Young University for educational, promotional, and training purposes.
 We will not identify your child by name in any promotional activity.
 Thank you for your support of our program!
 Click here to download the Media Release Form.

-You can print your guides and practice the different activities in your class.
+Please do simulations in your classes and prepare your students before coming!
+Visiting Españolandia can be (almost!) as exciting as going to a real Spanish country!
+In addition to receiving a print copy for each student (the orange guides sent with the passports), theVisitors’ Guide to Españolandia is available on the Internet for free download.
+You can print portions of the guide and practice the different activities in your class.
 Make them part of your curriculum or use some of the actividades preparatorias.
 It is very rewarding for the students to see that they can function and have fun with the language by using what they have learned in class.

 Questions or suggestions?

-Dr. Nieves Pérez Knapp Tel.
+Contact Dr. Nieves Pérez Knapp Tel.
 (801)422-3196 E-mail: SpanishFair@byu.edu